2018 Crosswinds Poetry Contest.

 Cane is the author of The Fifth Thought (Other Painters Press, 2008), Dear Elena: Letters for Elena Ferrante, poems with art by Esther Solondz (Skillman Avenue Press, 2016) and Once More With Feeling (Veliz Books, 2017).
 In 2016, Tina received the Fellowship Merit Award in Poetry from the Rhode Island State Council on the Arts.

 $20 for each submission of up to three poems.
 Two submissions are allowed but require two separate reading fees.

 Previously published works and works forthcoming elsewhere cannot be considered.
 Simultaneous submissions are allowed but the entry fee is non-refundable should the submitted work be accepted elsewhere.
-Poets wishing to withdraw poems under consideration by Crosswinds must do so prior to the December 31st deadline.
+Poets wishing to withdraw contest poems under consideration by Crosswinds must do so prior to the announcement of the 3 award winners and 15 honorable mentions, on or about March 1st following the December 31st submission deadline.

 How to Submit:

 Crosswinds seeks English language poetry with few restrictions as to form or content.
 Using Submittable, submit poems as word documents.
 No PDF files please.
 Any identifying information on the poem itself will disqualify the poem.
 We very strongly prefer poems of no more than 60 lines, as part of our mission is to publish as many poets as possible.
 Please keep in mind our formatting limit of sixty-six characters per line, which includes letters, punctuation, and spaces.
 Poems exceeding sixty six characters (based on 12 point font) will nearly always be turned down as it requires us to alter your line breaks and ask you to resubmit the poem for consideration.

 - Postal mailing address